Country of origin: cambodia

 [i] When you came to France, did you have family here?

-[r] No, until today, I was single.
+[r] No, until now I have been single.

-[i] You had… an uncle… or…
+[i] Did you have… an uncle… or…

 [r] Where?
-Where?

 [i] In France.